For the latest information about safety in Victoria, travellers should stay informed via VicEmergency and VicTraffic

 Mutton Bird Island Lookout

-100m level on crushed rock to the upper deck of the viewing platform there are steps down to the lower viewing platform.
+150m level on crushed rock to the upper deck of the viewing platform from the Mutton Bird Island car park.
+There are steps down to the lower viewing platform.

 Walkers should make note which of the 3 separate Loch Ard Gorge car parks they parked at.